IwonaSr/rates-api-testing-framework/README.md

  - value of rate should be more than zero
  - rates precision cannot be more than 6

-Validation of date includes checking if value is last working day in UTC zone (except holidays).
+Validation of date includes checking if value is last working day in UTC zone (checking if current time is before 16.00 and if date is holiday - not added yet).